wavemaker/docs/learn/on-premise/hyper-v/install-prerequisites.md

 - Same applies for External Instance as well.
 - Internet is not required for Installation in this case.

+## If you using OVA file shipped by WaveMaker
+- Skip this step in this case.

 ## The ssh user don't have privileges

 - The given ssh user don't have permission to install softwares